bf/plymouth-fake-windows-bluescreen/README.md

-# Fake Windows (7/11) Bluescreen during Linux Boot with Plymouth
+# Plymouth theme: Fake Windows Bluescreen

-This package shows fake windows bluescreen during linux boot and hides password input.
+This package shows fake windows bluescreen during linux boot and hides password input for disk decryption.
+It looks similar to Windows 7 or Windows 11 bluescreen and tries to fool people into thinking you have a faulty windows laptop.
+For novices it will look like you have windows installed and your laptop is experiencing a blue screen error.
+It is not apparent that it's a linux laptop waiting for the hard disk password.

+**NOTE: At boot, this theme will just show the bluescreen.
+It will not show any boot messages.
+The password prompt for hard disk decryption is hidden.** The bluescreen will go away once you have typed in your password and pressed the enter key.
+Only after the disk is successfully decrypted the bluescreen will be hidden.

 ![laptop with plymouth fake windows bluescreen](./plymouth-windows-fake-bluescreen-example.png)

-**NOTE: The theme will not show any boot output or ask you about hard disk passwort input.
-You just need to type in your password and press enter key in order to unlock the disk and continue booting.**

-For novices it **will not be possible to recognize** if the computer has windows installed is experiencing a "proper" blue screen, or if it has linux installed and is asking for password to decrypt the hard disk.

 ## Installation